Venous Leak Treatment

 Dot Clinics knows how much your quality of life depends on sexual health.
 So, we provide a whole range of effective treatments including natural, medical, and surgical choices designed to successfully and confidently address vein leakage.
 Dot Clinics offers the following promising treatments:

-• P-shot (Priapus Shot):
+- P-shot (Priapus Shot):

 PShot is a latest technique which uses your own platelet-rich plasma (PRP) and then injected into the penis to foster recovery and tissue replacement.
-It enhances sensitivity, boosts blood vessel function, and improves rigidity by promoting new vascular structures and repairing impaired erectile tissue.
+It enhances sensitivity, boosts blood vessel function, and improves rigidity by promoting new vascular structures and repairing impaired erectile tissue. - Shockwave therapy:

 Low-intensity acoustic Shockwave Therapy is delivered to the penile tissue in a non-invasive and pain-free manner.
-These waves increase the formation of angiogenesis, or new blood vessels, so improve blood flow and naturally cure vascular damage and vein leakage.
+These waves increase the formation of angiogenesis, or new blood vessels, so improve blood flow and naturally cure vascular damage and vein leakage. - HIFEM (High-Intensity Focused Electromagnetic) Therapy:

 Exclusive at Dot Clinics, HIFEM therapy helps erectile function by strengthening deep pelvic floor muscles.
 It improves blood trapping in the penis and helps lower vein leakage.
-It yields optimal results when used with Shockwave or the P-Shot.
+It yields optimal results when used with Shockwave or the P-Shot. - Intracavernosal Injections:

 Intracavernosal injections deliver medicine (like Trimix) straight into the penile tissue, therefore creating strong arterial inflow and mechanically trapping blood in the corpora cavernosa, hence treating venous leakage.
-This generates pressure that maintains blood even when venous outflow is compromised, hence counteracting the leakage.
+This generates pressure that maintains blood even when venous outflow is compromised, hence counteracting the leakage. - Vacuum Erection Device (VED):

 At Dot Clinics, we provide expert guidance on using VEDs, which generate erections by gently pulling blood into the penis via suction.
-A constriction ring is then placed at the base to maintain the erection by preventing blood from leaking out, making it especially effective for managing venous leakage and supporting natural function.
+A constriction ring is then placed at the base to maintain the erection by preventing blood from leaking out, making it especially effective for managing venous leakage and supporting natural function. - Medications:

-• Venous Ligation Surgery:
+- Venous Ligation Surgery:

 A targeted surgical technique that identifies and seals leaking veins causing inadequate blood retention in the penis.
 The surgery helps restore the natural capacity to trap blood during an erection by blocking these abnormal veins, therefore enhancing firmness and duration.
-It is normally reserved for situations when less invasive methods have failed.
+It is normally reserved for situations when less invasive methods have failed. - Vein or IR Embolization:

 Dot Clinics also provides interventional radiology (IR) embolization, a minimally invasive procedure where leaking veins are selectively blocked using medical agents.
 It boasts a 60–80% success rate and is particularly effective for moderate to severe cases of venous leakage, offering a less invasive alternative to surgery with lasting results.

-Venous Leakage Treatment Cost
+Venous Leak Treatment Cost in Pakistan

-In Pakistan, venous leak embolization typically costs PKR 400,000 to 700,000 in private hospitals, while public hospitals may charge less (around PKR 200,000 to 400,000) depending on the facility, city, and doctor’s expertise.
+Venous leak embolization typically costs PKR 400,000 to PKR 700,000 in private hospitals, while public hospitals may charge less (around PKR 200,000 to PKR 400,000) depending on the facility, city, and doctor’s expertise.

 We combine advanced diagnostic tools with a thorough medical history review to accurately identify the cause of your venous leak and design the best treatment plan.
-Your path to recover sexual health is assisted every step of the way including focusing on raising your quality of life, sexual confidence and satisfaction.
+Your path to recover sexual health with erectile dysfunction treatment is assisted every step of the way including focusing on raising your quality of life, sexual confidence and satisfaction.
 Your privacy comes first at Dot Clinics.
 We follow rigorous confidentiality rules to guarantee your personal information and treatment specifics stay totally safe and private.

 At DOT Clinics, we have Dr. Muhammad Amjad (M.B.B.S/M.D – Latin America, MS Urology, Pakistan Medical Commission Certified), a renowned Urologist and Endoscopic Surgeon.
 He is also recognized as one of the best sexologists, specializing in the diagnosis and treatment of venous leak and other sexual dysfunctions.
 With his expertise, he provides personalized treatment plans to help men overcome venous leakage and achieve a healthy sex life.